Dreksis/remote_kape/README.md

 - Memory captures are performed via magnet ram capture.
 Upgrading to WinPMEM in the future
 - The script writes the output of each capture to the remotecapturelog.txt file located in the deployment_package folder for troubleshooting.
 - The script removes the KAPE package and the captured data from the remote machines after the data has been retrieved.
+- If you made changes in group policy for WinRM, give machines time to recieve GP update.
+GP refresh is 90 mins by default.
+You may also update them manually using gpupdate /force on the endpoints.